 TGbf editor: Please revise the sentence as:

-A DMG sensing burst is a set of scheduled DMG sensing instances so that the time difference between the DMG sensing instances within each DMG sensing burst, may be shorter than the time difference between consecutive DMG sensing bursts.
+A DMG sensing burst is a set of scheduled DMG sensing instances.
+The time difference between the DMG sensing instances within each DMG sensing burst may be shorter than the time difference between consecutive DMG sensing bursts.

 CID: 3382